 Walk part of the course.
 Try to limit your time riding in a golf cart.
 If you are able, switch walking or riding with your partner every hole.
 That will help protect your back muscles from spasms during the constant bounce of a cart in a round.

 Stay hydrated.
 Hydrate with water or sports drinks that do NOT contain high fructose corn syrup.
-Avoid alcoholic beverages especially during hot, humid days as those and ones containing high fructose corn syrup can cause your gout to flare up.
+Avoid alcoholic beverages, especially during hot, humid days, as those and drinks containing high fructose corn syrup can cause your gout to flare up.